23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Softshell Rooftop Tent - Long Term Review

-The 23Zero Breezeway 62 is a 3+ person sleeping capacity tent that is made out of a 280GSM ripstop polycotton canvas.
+The 23Zero Breezeway 62 is a tent with a 3+ person sleeping capacity made of a 280GSM ripstop polycotton canvas.
 It also comes with 23Zero’s light suppression technology (LST).
 The LST fabric allows the tent to stay about 20% cooler inside, and once the tent is closed up, it gets dark!

-This keeps the morning sun out if you decide to sleep in a little later than normal.
-The tent itself is rated for all four seasons and can be outfitted with an insulated winter insert for those cold camping nights.
+If you sleep a little later than normal, this keeps the morning sun out.
+The tent is rated for all four seasons and can be outfitted with an insulated winter insert for those cold camping nights.

-The queen-sized mattress is a three-inch thick rebound mattress that has a cotton top and waterproof base.
-This eliminates the need for a condensation mat.
+The queen-sized rebound mattress is three inches thick and has a cotton top and waterproof base, eliminating the need for a condensation mat.
 The tent itself is compatible with annexes and optional accessories sold by 23Zero.

-The weight of this tent is about 145 pounds, and offers a 2-year warranty!
+This tent weighs about 145 pounds and offers a 2-year warranty!

-We got to see this tent locally at a shop (Artemis Overland Hardware) and got to compare it to other options side by side.
-We decided that for the value, the Breezeway had everything we wanted; easily accessed replacement parts, bags, straps, etc. Initially, we were very impressed with everything this tent had to offer us for our adventures.
+We saw this tent locally at a shop (Artemis Overland Hardware) and compared it to other options side by side.
+We decided that for the value, the Breezeway had everything we wanted: easily accessible replacement parts, bags, straps, etc. Initially, we were very impressed with everything this tent offered us for our adventures.

 The Breezeway’s large openings allow you to adjust how you want air coming in and out of the tent.
-If you are camping on a hot summer night, you can keep the roof, and two of the windows opened up for increased airflow.
-Conversely, on a cold winter night, you can keep everything closed up to keep as much heat in as possible!
+If camping on a hot summer night, you can keep the roof and two windows open for increased airflow.
+Conversely, on a cold winter night, you can keep everything closed up to keep as much heat as possible!

 Exterior Build Quality